botre/anki-decks/src/databases.md

 - Virtual
 - Stored

+## PostgreSQL: types of locks

+- Table-Level Locks
+- Row-Level Locks
+- Page Level Locks
+- Advisory Locks
+- Deadlocks

 ## Cascade

 Used to simultaneously delete or update an entry from both the child and parent table.

+## Trigger

+Procedural code that is automatically executed in response to certain events on a particular table or view in a database.